Optometrist Employment Contract Lawyer | Optometry Contracts

 - Electronic Medical Records (EMR): What EMR system is used?
 Will you receive training prior to providing care?

 - Base Compensation: What is the annual base salary?
 What is the pay period frequency?
-Does the base compensation increase over the term of the Dental Agreement?
+Does the base compensation increase over the term of the Optometrist Agreement?

 - Productivity Compensation: If there is productivity compensation; how is it calculated (wRVU, net collections, patient encounters, etc.)?